coq/coq/doc/sphinx/practical-tools/coqide.rst

 The "information" button is described in Section :ref:`try-tactics-automatically`.

-The "gears" button submits proof terms to the |Coq| kernel for type-checking.
+The "gears" button submits proof terms to the |Coq| kernel for type checking.
 When |Coq| uses asynchronous processing (see Chapter :ref:`asynchronousandparallelproofprocessing`), proofs may have been completed without kernel-checking of generated proof terms.
 The presence of unchecked proof terms is indicated by ``Qed`` statements that